Love & Football: A House Divided

 Things started to get very real in the rivalry when our kids were born.
 We want them to be independent minded and free willed, but we also wanted to impose our own personal beliefs on them right out of the womb.

 In 2016 at least half of our combined income went towards children’s size football apparel.
 We don’t buy stuff for ourselves, like ever.
 But we got a little ridiculous in our team loyalty one upsmanship.
+And here’s where the affiliate links come in, my friends.
 There were pajamas, and hats, and jerseys, and onesies, and bows… I don’t know why I am talking about this like it is past tense.
 All of this is still very much happening.

 But my favorite outfits are their Etsy originals.
 Glen found a couple shops on Etsy that will make children’s football apparel with two teams on it.
 And they. are. awesome.
 I imagine I will need to get a newspaper route or something to supplement our income as we continue to shell out money for these outfits but fine, whatever.
 What time do you need me there?
 4am?
 Cool.